lvgraham/READMEGenerator/develop/SampleREADME.md

   ## Installation

-  run node index.js to get started
+  clone this repository and run node index.js

   ## Usage

-  This will allow the user to create an awesome, professional, and informative Readme to make their project shine
+  to create professional README files to allow your projects to shine

   ## License